Ashutosh-kr7217/static-assets/presentation.md

 **🎯 KEY POINT: There are 4 main license types - from "use freely" (Permissive) to "share your code too" (Copyleft)**

-**Content (60 seconds)**

 "Let me explain the main types of open source licenses you'll encounter.
 Think of these like different types of rental agreements:

-**✅ PERMISSIVE LICENSES (MIT, Apache 2.0, BSD)** - **EASIEST TO USE** These are like borrowing a tool from a very generous neighbor.
-They basically say 'use this code however you want, just mention that you got it from me.'
-These are the easiest to work with because they have very few restrictions.
+**✅ PERMISSIVE LICENSES (MIT, Apache 2.0, BSD)** - **EASIEST TO USE** These are the easiest to work with because they have very few restrictions.

-**🔄 COPYLEFT LICENSES (GPL, AGPL, LGPL)** - **"PAY IT FORWARD" RULE** These are more like 'pay it forward' agreements.
-They say 'you can use my code, but if you share your project with others, you have to share your code too, under the same rules.'
+**🔄 COPYLEFT LICENSES (GPL, AGPL, LGPL)** - **"PAY IT FORWARD" RULE** These are more like 'pay it forward' agreements. it is like 'you can use my code, but if you share your project with others, you have to share your code too, under the same rules.'
 GPL is the most common example.

 **📜 PROPRIETARY/CUSTOM LICENSES** - **READ CAREFULLY**
 These are unique agreements that don't fit the standard patterns.
 Each one has its own specific rules that you need to read carefully.

 **⚡ DUAL LICENSING** - **TWO OPTIONS**
-This is like having two rental options.
-The code owner says 'you can either use my code under this open source license with its rules, OR pay me money and use it under a commercial license with different rules.'
+in this , The code owner says 'you can either use my code under this open source license with its rules, OR pay me money and use it under a commercial license with different rules.'

 **BOTTOM LINE:** The key is knowing which type you're dealing with so you can follow the right rules."